Department of Health

 • outreach to supported residential services, public sector residential aged care facilities, Aboriginal health services, older people public housing, homelessness services, youth justice services, disability services and community health centres that provide refugee and asylum seeker care.

-VES is available for the following residents of Victoria:
+VES is available for the following people who live in Victoria:

-• holders of a current pension concession card
+• holder of a current Pensioner Concession Card

 • children with Child Protection involvement for their care, such as Out of Home Care